- No, all activites in person

 Required Experience

-No experience required, however student should be prepared to interact with the elderly and individuals who may be currently involved in a behaviorall health or substance use crisis, be comfortable working in a first responder environment and be prepared to enter homes where hoarding and/or cleanliness may be an issue.
+No experience required, however student should be prepared to interact with the elderly population and individuals who may be currently involved in a behavioral health or substance use crisis, be comfortable working in a first responder environment and be prepared to enter homes where hoarding and/or cleanliness may be an issue.
 Students will always work in pairs and have a radio for backup, if needed.

 Required/Preferred Languages